-3. Results
+2. Results

-Only include those images which show significant features which you intend to discuss.
+Only include those images which show significant features which you would intend to discuss if you were doing a full write-up.
 Try to bring out microstructural differences from edge to centre, or as a function of the alloy composition.
 A series of figures with only minimal text for labelling is sufficient.
-State the magnification.
+Give an indication of the magnification / scale of the microstructure.